 Teas, apart from providing a flavourful experience also pack a lot of healthy stuff.
 For thousands of years, this beverage has been regarded as a healthy drink with the key to happiness.

-Apart from these health benefits, teas also have caffeine as compared to coffee.
+Apart from these health benefits, teas also have less caffeine as compared to coffee.
 The healthy compounds in tea called flavonoids provide the health benefits such as helping with heart disease, diabetes, cancer and have antimicrobial properties.

 The green, the black and the white